 The Extend plus Disconnect mode generates a call whenever the Timer Control input becomes active and then disables the call output if the loop is empty for the specified period of time.
 While the Timer Control input is inactive, the Extend/Disconnect timer is not used and a CALL is output whenever a vehicle is detected.
 When the Timer Control input becomes active the Extend/Disconnect timer is enabled.
 While the Extend/Disconnect is running, the detect LED will flash 4 times a second.
 If a vehicle is detected while the Extend/Disconnect is running the Extend/Disconnect timer will be disabled.
-If the Extend/Disconnect timer times out while the Timer Control input is active, then the CALL output will be enabled again.
+If the Extend/Disconnect timer times out while the Timer Control input is active, then the CALL output will be disabled and future detects ignored.
+When the Timer Control input becomes active, the CALL output will be enabled again.